Team-Hawking/dengue-hotspot-predictor/README.md

 ### Vegetation

   - Normalized difference vegetation index (NDVI) is provided by NASA MODIS satellite NDVI database

   - This [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6163306/) uses two greeness indexs to draw association with Dengue in Taiwan - Normalized difference vegetation index (NDVI) and enchanced vegetation index (EVI).

   - Sounthern Taiwan's ecology is conducive to breeding "Aedes".
 Study the ecological structure of that region.

   - NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS) was used for collecting NDVI (a greeness index).

   - NDVI data are generated every 16 days at 250 m spatial resolution

-  -
+  - The NDVI in mountainous areas is relatively high, while NDVI in urban areas is generally low.

+  - From the results of green land use, most of the farmland is located in lower elevations, and the forests are mostly located at higher altitudes.
+Park resources are mainly concentrated in urban areas, and grasslands were negatively associated with DF. [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6163306/)

+  - "when there is lower level of greenness, the dengue fever epidemic becomes more serious." [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6163306/)\

+  - Normalized difference vegetation index (NDVI): Normalized Difference Vegetation Index (NDVI) quantifies vegetation by measuring the difference between near-infrared (which vegetation strongly reflects) and red light (which vegetation absorbs). range [-1,+1]

+  - NDVI: For example, when you have negative values, it’s highly likely that it’s water.
+On the other hand, if you have a NDVI value close to +1, there’s a high possibility that it’s dense green leaves.